-Your journey today will begin as you leave the silhouette of Table Mountain behind and trade it for the lush green scenery of the Garden Route.
+Your journey today will begin as you make your way toward the lush green scenery of the Garden Route.
 You’ll soon understand why it is one of the most loved areas in the country, by locals and visitors alike.
 On your first stop of the day, spot some of Africa’s wild animals from the back of an open 4x4 vehicle in a malaria-free private game reserve.
 Among the dense coastal renosterveldt and Cape fynbos, search for giraffe, white rhino, kudu, lion, elephant, zebra and wildebeest, to name a few.
 The game drive is led by an experienced game ranger sharing his knowledge of the local wildlife; including antelope species, birdlife and insects.

+A morning wildlife safari in an open-aired 4x4 bush drive at Buffelsdrift, a private game reserve on the outskirts of Oudtshoorn, starts your day off by getting close to nature.
 With the wind in your hair and a private ranger at the wheel, you’ll learn about the arid landscape and the critters that call it home.
-You could spot buffalo, giraffe, kudu, porcupine, caracals, giraffe, meerkats, aardvark, honey badgers and foxes and the experience feels even more intimate in the open-air jeep.
+You could spot buffalo, giraffe, kudu, porcupine, caracals, meerkats, aardvark, honey badgers and foxes and the experience feels even more intimate in the open-air jeep.
 Rangers use their local knowledge to ensure you get the best out of the bush game drive; so don’t be surprised if they jump out of the jeep and pick up a tortoise or a lizard for the ultimate show and tell.

 Those seeking a close encounter with Mother Nature can join rangers on an optional Elephant Bush Walk.
 Follow three rescued elephants, Jabari, Malaika and Bulelo, as they walk to the nearby waterhole.
 These gentle giants were orphaned when their parents were poached in the north of South Africa.
 In efforts to keep the family together, they were transferred to Buffelsdrift, bringing their boisterous personalities with them.
 You are free to take pictures galore and ask the rangers as many questions as you can muster.